andyman/MonkeySeeMonkeyFlu/README.md

-# Monkey See MonkeyFlu
+# Monkey See Monkey Flu

-Made in 48 hours by The Monkey Team for Global Game Jam 2018 (Honolulu)
+Made in **48 hours** by The Monkey Team for Global Game Jam 2018 (Honolulu).

+*(Due to the time constraints, the code will be messy, models may have poor topology and inefficient UV mapping, and folders will be disorganized.
+Do not follow this as an example for the proper way to make your project.)*

 [Game's page for Global Game Jam 2018](https://globalgamejam.org/2018/games/monkey-see-monkey-flu)